Large-scale Russian strike on Kyiv damages cultural institutions, architectural landmarks and book repositories – photos, video

 Emergency services and expert commissions are working at the impact sites, documenting the consequences of the strikes and assessing the scale of the losses.

-The Kyiv Small Opera sustained damage.
-It is housed in the Lukianivka People's House, a historical and architectural landmark built at the beginning of the 20th century.
-The opera's staff have invited people to help deal with the aftermath of the attack.
+The Kyiv Small Opera also sustained damage.
+It is housed in the Lukianivka People's House, a historical and architectural landmark built in the early 20th century.
+The opera's staff have asked people to join in efforts to deal with the aftermath of the attack.

-The building of Kyiv Municipal Academic Opera and Ballet Theatre (Kyiv Opera) in the Lukianivskyi district was also damaged.
+The Kyiv Municipal Academic Opera and Ballet Theatre (Kyiv Opera) in the Lukianivskyi district was also damaged, forcing it to cancel a performance of the ballet Thumbelina that should have taken place tonight.

 Background: